-Honestly, this is a preference thing especially when it comes to these marbled sugar cookies.
+Honestly, this is a preference, especially regarding these marbled sugar cookies.
 Some people might want the color to be vibrant and not diluted by the sugar coating and others might want the sugar coating.

-Below I attached a photo of these marbled red white and green cookie without the sugar coating and with the sugar coating for you to decide which one you prefer.
+Below I attached a photo of these marbled red white and green cookies without the sugar coating and with the sugar coating for you to decide which one you prefer.

 How to freeze Christmas sugar cookies?

-To freeze these Christmas cookies, prepare the cookie dough as directed, then scoop out individual cookie dough balls onto a parchment lined baking sheet and freeze.
-Once they are completely frozen, transfer them to an airtight container and place back in the freezer for up to 3 months.
+To freeze these Christmas cookies, prepare the cookie dough as directed, then scoop individual cookie dough balls onto a parchment-lined baking sheet and freeze.
+Once they are completely frozen, transfer them to an airtight container and place them back in the freezer for up to 3 months.

 Whenever you are ready to bake them, pop them in the oven and bake them for an extra minute or two.

 Tips for the softest sugar cookies

 When you are making this Christmas sugar cookie recipe, there are a few tips that will ensure that your cookies turn out amazing!

 - When you are coloring your red and green cookie dough, either wear gloves or wash your hands very well between each color.
 You don’t want to mix the green and red together.

 - Avoid over-mixing your cookie dough.
 Hear me out!
 We want soft and chewy cookies, so the less with mix the cookie dough the softer they will be.